ignite/cli/docs/Starport IBC.md

 # Starport IBC

+Inter-Blockchain Communication Protocol in short [IBC](https://github.com/cosmos/ics#ibc-quick-references), enables communication of blockchains.
+IBC allows a reliable and secure connection between two chains which can be used for transfers of tokens, multi-chain smart contracts, atomic swaps or data and code sharding of any kind.

+In order to communicate between chains, bootstrapping two blockchains with starport will give us the picture of how it is intended to work and what happens on each of the blockchain application in the communication process.
+In this tutorial we will be creating two blockchains, connect those blockchains and transfer tokens via IBC.

 ## Scaffolding chain `foo`

 To start using IBC with Starport open up a [web-based development environment](https://gitpod.io/#https://github.com/tendermint/starport/), then scaffold and launch a Stargate chain: